commercialhaskell/stack/doc/commands/build_command.md

 the specified number of seconds.
 The option is ignored if the number of seconds is not positive.

+### `--test-suite-timeout-grace` option

+Default: None

+`stack build --test --test-suite-timeout=<seconds> --test-suite-timeout-grace=<seconds>`
+uses staged timeout termination for each running test suite: after `--test-suite-timeout` is reached, Stack waits the specified grace period before force termination.
+The option is ignored if the number of seconds is not positive.

 ## Flags affecting GHC's behaviour

 ### `--[no-]executable-profiling` flag